jehigh-sd/LTE_Cell_Search/README.md

-# LTE_Cell_Search
+# LTE Cell Search
-This system will perform cell search, establishes timing and frequency synchronization and optionally decodes MIB.
+This system will perform cell search, establishes timing, frequency synchronization and displays cell ID.
 <div id="top"></div>
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion